Bira/octopus-carnival/_drafts/wir-neverwinter-hotenow.md

-This might be a disconnect between different authors, or it might be a sort of soft "Player's Guide/Campaign Setting" separation within the same book, since presumably you want PCs to choose a theme without seeing any spoilers.
+This might be a disconnect between different authors, or it might be a sort of soft "Player's Guide/Campaign Setting" separation within the same book, since presumably you want PCs to choose a theme without seeing any spoilers about what they'll encounter during the campaign.
 Whatever the case, we now run into the group that ties to the Heir of Delzoun, and it's a genuine Dwarf Fortress expedition!

 The Heir's description actively lied to the player: they're not one of the last dwarves who are still looking for the lost city.
 In reality there are so many